and-lz/hash-app/README.md

 # Hash App

-Application to calculate antecipation values, based on an amount, installments and MDR.
+Application to calculate anticipation values, based on an amount, installments and MDR.

 It is possible to customize the days the application will calculate, passing props to the calulator page, in `src/index.ts`: